Patagona

+The giant hummingbirds are hummingbirds of the genus Patagona.
+The genus includes two species, the sedentary giant hummingbird and the migratory giant hummingbird, which are the largest and second largest species of hummingbird respectively.

 Taxonomy

-The giant hummingbird was described and illustrated in 1824 by the French ornithologist Louis Jean Pierre Vieillot based on a specimen that Vieillot mistakenly believed had been collected in Brazil.
+The giant hummingbird was described and illustrated in 1824 by the French ornithologist Louis Pierre Vieillot based on a specimen that Vieillot mistakenly believed had been collected in Brazil.
 The type locality was designated as Valparaíso in Chile by Carl Eduard Hellmayr in 1945.
-The giant hummingbird is now the only species placed in the genus Patagona that was introduced by George Robert Gray in 1840.
+The giant hummingbird was the only species placed in the genus Patagona when introduced by George Robert Gray in 1840.

 Molecular phylogenetic studies have shown that the giant hummingbird has no close relatives and is sister to the hummingbird subfamily Trochilinae, a large clade containing the tribes Lampornithini (mountain gems), Mellisugini (bees) and Trochilini (emeralds).